Don’t you find it annoying if your toilet refuses to flush? Yeah, such a problem gets on our nerves too.

 How To Fix It?

-You will need to adjust the float ball inside the tank to fix a low water level.
-It is a large ball of rubber and plastic filled with air, like a balloon.
+To fix a low water level, you’ll need to adjust the float ball inside the tank.
+This ball is usually rubber or plastic and filled with air, much like a balloon.

 The ball is attached to a movable arm, so the float ball goes up when the water level rises in the tank.
 And on reaching the highest point, it closes off the water supply in the tank.